hanspr/mi-ide/config/micro-ide/help/options.md

 	default value: `2`

-* `smartpaste`: should micro add leading whitespace when pasting multiple lines?
+* `smartpaste`: should micro-ide add leading whitespace when pasting multiple lines?
    This will attempt to preserve the current indentation level when pasting an unindented block.

 	default value: `true`

-* `softwrap`: should micro wrap lines that are too long to fit on the screen.
+* `softwrap`: should micro-ide wrap lines that are too long to fit on the screen.

 	default value: `false`